7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 18/simple_example.md

 ok
 (my_gun@127.0.0.1)2>
 ```
 Okay, on to websockets.
-Once you establish a `gun <---> cowboy`connection, in order to use websockets you need to send a request to a cowboy route whose handler _upgrades_ the connection to a websocket and handles data that arrives.
+Once you establish a `gun <---> cowboy`connection, in order to use websockets you need to send a special upgrade request to a cowboy route whose handler _upgrades_ the connection to a websocket.
 As a result, you need to add a new route to cowboy, say, "/please_upgrade_to_websocket" and you need to create a handler for that route.
 A handler is actually a module, and inside the module you are required to define an `init/2` function.
 You can read about upgrade requests in the gun docs [here](https://github.com/ninenines/gun/blob/master/doc/src/guide/websocket.asciidoc).
 You can read about cowboy handlers in general [here](https://ninenines.eu/docs/en/cowboy/2.0/guide/handlers/) and websocket handlers in particular [here](https://ninenines.eu/docs/en/cowboy/2.0/guide/ws_handlers/).

 Switch to the terminal window where cowboy is running--the window should be displaying the prompt: